hamishdickson/jobs5/README.md

 A very light webapp for jobs3 and jira.

 Note: this is being rewritten at the moment.
-Development is in angularjs, Master is all done in the DOM
+Development is in angularjs, Master is all done in the DOM with jQuery and jQuery-ui

 ## Differences between jobs5 and jobs4